Airbus upbeat on India demand despite airline woes

 The Indian aviation industry lost a combined $2 billion last year and all but unlisted IndiGo - an Airbus customer - lost money, complaining of high taxes on jet fuel, expensive airports and subsidies to state carrier Air India.

-Another Airbus customer, Kingfisher Airlines (KING.NS), plunged further into difficulty on Monday when the Indian government announced plans to scrap its domestic slots and international flying rights.
+Another Airbus customer, Kingfisher Airlines, plunged further into difficulty on Monday when the Indian government announced plans to scrap its domestic slots and international flying rights.

 Kingfisher, controlled by liquor baron Vijay Mallya and once India's second-biggest carrier, has not flown since October 2012 after operations were halted due to a cash crunch.